 Of course, there are more things you can and should keep an eye on but (and we’ll get into the details), in a nutshell, if you’ve ever used PowerPoint to create a presentation you should have enough knowledge to create something you’ll really be proud of.
 The base of everything is the great visual presentation that Slides will enable you to present to your visitors that are surely going to stick with them.

 Creating a page step by step

-As we’ve already mentioned you’ll need to sort out how you the pages of your site will look, how many there will be and which slides (in their base form) best fit into your idea.
+As we’ve already mentioned you’ll need to sort out how the pages of your site will look, how many there will be, and which slides (in their base form) best fit into your idea.
 There are a few categories to choose from, but you can always check out all of them at once if you don’t enable any filter.

 In this section, you’re making your template which you’ll then further customize at will.
 Just selecting a given slide will transfer it to the right sidebar where all the chosen ones are situated.
 From here you’ll get to review them all, change their order, duplicate them, or change the background to white.

 This will be your overview for the whole process and although simple it’ll provide you with everything you’ll need to quickly navigate through all you’ve done.

 The next tab you’ll spend your time is animation.
 Here you’ll get to set up how your text and content, in general, is presented to your visitors, more specifically hot it enters and leaves the page.
 You’ll have your pick of various premade animations that will be incorporated into your pages.